ContactEngineering/topobank-stack-development/README.rst

 to update the static files.

-Also, when running the first time, in order to see the analysis function from the plugins make sure that you've added an organization `World`, which is linked to the group `all` and add permissions for all commonly available plugins:
+Also, when running the first time, in order to see the analysis function from the plugins make sure that you've added an organization :code:`World`, which is linked to the group :code:`all` and add permissions for all commonly available plugins:

 1. First give your development user admin permissions such that you can enter the admin interface: